Reviews You Can Rely On

 Credit: Matthew Richardson

-This model has the least amount of features that we tested, and while it scores lower because of that, it doesn't mean it can't be for you.
-Even with its low price you still receive a heart rate monitor, color screen, and some basic health metrics.
-If you find yourself overwhelmed with features and just want to hit start we think this could be a perfect model.
+This model has a minimal amount of features compared to others we tested, and while it scores lower because of that, it doesn't mean it can't be for you.
+Even with its low price, you still receive a heart rate monitor, color screen, and some basic health metrics.
+If you find yourself overwhelmed with features and just want to hit start, we think this could be a perfect model.

 Notable Features: